 - A steel cutting tool (such as a knife or machine tool head) with a layer of Titanium Carbonitride deposited upon it will have a glossy, very dark gray finish.
 It'll also hold its edge longer and much more resistant to corrosion and wear by way of a bonus.

-- At one point, civilizations capable of creating the much darker Steel (from which BlackSmiths came from) IS this trope, especially if their neighbors were using the comparatively inferior Bronze weapons.
+- At one point, civilizations capable of creating the much darker steel (from which the term blacksmith came from) is this trope, especially if their neighbors were using the comparatively inferior bronze weapons.